-The number 1 tip for older workers – Never put referee names in your resume!
+The No1 Resume Essential for everybody including older workers – don’t put referee names in your resume!

-This Post tells you what you need to use your referees well so they keep supporting you…
+This Post has the essentials on how to use your referees well so they keep supporting you.

-Never put the names of referees in your resume.
-Your referees are very valuable and must only be called at the final stage of the recruitment process.
-That is when it’s important and you are likely to be offered the job if they say good things about you.
+You don’t put their names in as they mustn’t get too many calls – they are very valuable and must only be called at the final stage of the recruitment process.
+That is when it’s important and you are likely to be offered the job if their reference is positive.